Metnew/atarax/README.md

 Almost every library has "clone".
 That means that you can find more than one library to solve a specific task.

 #### React.
 You can use React/Preact/Inferno.
 It doesn't really matter.
-I prefer to use React, because it's well known and tested.
+I prefer using React, because it's well known and tested.
 Preact is cool, but Inferno seems to be faster than any other lib according to some benchmarks.

 Must-have libraries:
 - `react-router`(or another routing library),